Magnetic cartridge: History

 The first commercially successful type of electrical phonograph pickup was introduced in 1925.
 Although electromagnetic, its resemblance to later magnetic cartridges is remote: it employed a bulky horseshoe magnet and used the same single-use steel needles which had been standard since the first mechanical transfer disc record players appeared in the 1890s.
-This early type of magnetic pickup dominated the market well into the 1930s, but by the end of that decade it had been superseded by the comparatively lightweight piezoelectric crystal pickup type,.however the use of short-lived disposable metal needles remained standard.
+This early type of magnetic pickup dominated the market well into the 1930s: by the end of that decade it had been superseded by the comparatively lightweight piezoelectric crystal pickup type, however the use of short-lived disposable metal needles remained standard.
 During the years immediately following World War II, as old record players with very heavy pickups were replaced, precision-ground and long-lasting stylus tips made of sapphire or the exotic hard metal osmium were increasingly popular.
 However, records made for home use were still made of the same abrasive shellac compound formulated to rapidly wear down the points of steel needles to fit the groove.

 The introduction of the 331/3 rpm record LP "album" in 1948 and the 45 rpm record "single" in 1949 prompted consumers to upgrade to a new multi-speed record player with the required smaller-tipped "microgroove" stylus.
 Sapphire and diamond then became the standard stylus tip materials.
 At first, the new styli came installed in smaller, lighter piezoelectric crystal or ceramic cartridges of the general type found in inexpensive self-contained portable record players throughout the phonographic era.
 Ceramic cartridges continue to be used in most of the "retro" and compact record players currently being made, in part because they are comparatively robust and resistant to damage from careless handling, but mostly because they are inexpensive.
 However, during the 1950s, a new generation of small, lightweight, highly compliant magnetic cartridges appeared and quickly found favor among high-fidelity enthusiasts because of their audibly superior performance.
 The high compliance also reduced record wear.
 They soon became standard in all but the cheapest component audio systems and are the most common type of pickup cartridge in use today.